Toxic heavy metal: Entry routes

-Heavy metals enter plant, animal and human tissues via air inhalation, diet, and manual handling.
+Toxic metals enter plant, animal and human tissues via air inhalation, diet, and manual handling.
+Welding, galvanizing, brazing, and soldering exposes workers to fumes that may be inhaled and result in metal fume fever.
 Motor vehicle emissions are a major source of airborne contaminants including arsenic, cadmium, cobalt, nickel, lead, antimony, vanadium, zinc, platinum, palladium and rhodium.
-Water sources (groundwater, lakes, streams and rivers) can be polluted by heavy metals leaching from industrial and consumer waste; acid rain can exacerbate this process by releasing heavy metals trapped in soils.
+Water sources (groundwater, lakes, streams and rivers) can be polluted by toxic metals leaching from industrial and consumer waste; acid rain can exacerbate this process by releasing toxic metals trapped in soils.
 Transport through soil can be facilitated by the presence of preferential flow paths (macropores) and dissolved organic compounds.
-Plants are exposed to heavy metals through the uptake of water; animals eat these plants; ingestion of plant- and animal-based foods are the largest sources of heavy metals in humans.
-Absorption through skin contact, for example from contact with soil, or metal containing toys and jewelry, is another potential source of heavy metal contamination.
-Toxic heavy metals can bioaccumulate in organisms as they are hard to metabolize.
+Plants are exposed to toxic metals through the uptake of water; animals eat these plants; ingestion of plant- and animal-based foods are the largest sources of toxic metals in humans.
+Absorption through skin contact, for example from contact with soil, or metal containing toys and jewelry, is another potential source of toxic metal contamination.
+Toxic metals can bioaccumulate in organisms as they are hard to metabolize.

 Detrimental effects

-Heavy metals "can bind to vital cellular components, such as structural proteins, enzymes, and nucleic acids, and interfere with their functioning".
+Toxic metals "can bind to vital cellular components, such as structural proteins, enzymes, and nucleic acids, and interfere with their functioning".
 Symptoms and effects can vary according to the metal or metal compound, and the dose involved.
 Broadly, long-term exposure to toxic heavy metals can have carcinogenic, central and peripheral nervous system, and circulatory effects.
 For humans, typical presentations associated with exposure to any of the "classical" toxic heavy metals, or chromium (another toxic heavy metal) or arsenic (a metalloid), are shown in the table.